Long-time behaviour of sphalerons in $\phi^4$ models with a false vacuum: Introduction

-In section~\ref{sec:sphaleron}, the well-known sphaleron solution is introduced.
-Its linear instability is briefly summarized, based on recent results obtained in \Ref{Anc2025}.
+In section~\ref{sec:sphaleron}, the sphaleron solution in the non-symmetric Klein-Gordon model is reviewed.
+Its linear instability is briefly summarized, based on recent mathematical analysis in \Ref{Anc2025}.

 In section~\ref{sec:numeric}, the evolution of a perturbed sphaleron is studied numerically.
 At time $t=0$, a positive perturbation is applied to initial data for the sphaleron, where the perturbation is chosen to excite the unstable (ground-state) mode.
 This is carried out for two distinct types of perturbation.
-For one type, a perturbation in the initial data is made to the sphaleron's profile.
-The other type involves a perturbation that produces initial growth while the sphaleron profile is undisturbed in the initial data.
-In both scenarios the numerical solution is computed for large $t$ and its qualitative features are summarized.
+For one type, a perturbation is made to the sphaleron's profile, with a rate of change that is zero.
+The other type involves a perturbation that produces initial growth while the sphaleron profile is undisturbed.
+In both scenarios the numerical solution is computed for large $t$, and its qualitative features are summarized.

 In section~\ref{sec:analytic}, the approximate analytical solution describing the evolution of the perturbed sphaleron is derived by a nonlinear collective coordinate method combined with a power series technique.
 The method starts with making an ansatz for the solution, which is given by modulation of the parameters in a general sphaleron solution, namely the parameters are replaced by unknown functions of $t$.
 This ansatz is substituted into the nonlinear KG action principle, yielding an effective action principle which produces variational equations for the modulated parameters.
 The main step consists of solving these differential equations via a series in inverse powers of $t$.
 An asymptotic analysis of this series solution is performed, which shows how an accelerating kink-antikink profile emerges for long times.
 This result fully captures the behaviour seen in the numerical solutions.